 Biosafety Level 2 enhanced (BSL-2 enhanced, sometimes referred to as BSL-2+) is a term frequently used to describe laboratories where work with microorganisms is conducted in a BSL-2 laboratory with biosafety practices and procedures that are typically found at BSL-3.
-BSL-2 enhanced is not a recognized containment level in biosafety guidance documents such as the Centers for Disease Control and Prevention's (CDC) Biosafety in Microbiological and Biomedical Laboratories (BMBL) or the National Institutes of Health's (NIH) Guidelines for Recombinant DNA Research.
+BSL-2 enhanced is not a recognized containment level in biosafety guidance documents such as the CDC BMBL or the National Institutes of Health's (NIH) Guidelines for Recombinant DNA Research.
 However, the NIH's Biosafety Considerations for Research with Lentiviral Vectors refer to "enhanced BL2 containment".